solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

--   `simulate()`: Execute the proposal actions outlined in the `build()` step.
-This function performs a call to `_simulateActions` from the inherited `TimelockProposal` contract.
+-   `simulate()`: This function executes the proposal actions outlined in the `build()` step.
+It performs a call to `_simulateActions` from the inherited `TimelockProposal` contract.
 Internally, `_simulateActions()` simulates a call to Timelock [scheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.

     ```solidity
     function simulate() public override {